twitham1/kjv-bible-lyric-files/README.md

 "Reading syllables" are the syllables of the words plus:

-* two syllables before and after chapter headers: { }
+* two syllables for a chapter header: { }
-* two syllables for sentence ending punctuation: . ?
+* two syllables for sentence ending punctuation: . ? !
 * one syllable for pause punctuation: , ; :
 * one syllable for blank line paragraph separator